This one pot vegetable stew with lentils is healthy, hearty and takes less than 30 minutes to make. Great as a quick weeknight dinner.

 - 1 large stick of celery, diced

-- 2 medium potatoes, chopped into 2cm cubes (about 3 heaped cups)
+- 2 medium potatoes, chopped into 1-inch cubes (about 3 heaped cups)

 - 1 cup uncooked red lentils (soaked for 2 hours if preferred)

-- 3 cups broccoli, cut into small florets
+- 2 tightly packed cups broccoli, cut into small florets

-- ½ tbsp Bragg's soy seasoning, or tamari (soy sauce)
+- ½ tablespoon Bragg's soy seasoning, or soy sauce (gluten free if needed)

-- 1 cup dark leafy greens, like collards, kale or spinach (optional)
+- 1 packed cup dark leafy greens, like collards or spinach, thinly sliced (optional)

-- In a large saucepan with a lid, steam sauté the onion in a small amount of water for 5 minutes on a medium heat.
-If it begins to stick, just add a bit more water and keep stirring.
+- In a large pot, steam sauté onion in a small amount of water for 5 minutes on medium high heat.
+(If it begins to stick, just add a bit more water.)

-- Reduce the heat and cook, covered, for 10 minutes, stirring now and then.
-The potato should be just tender.
+- Reduce heat and simmer - covered - for 10 minutes, stirring now and then.
+Potato should be just tender.

-- Add the broccoli and cook for a further 10 minutes (or until the lentils have become mush), stirring occasionally.
+- Add broccoli and cook for a further 8-10 minutes (or until lentils have become mush), stirring occasionally.

-- Add the Bragg's, salt and pepper to taste, and the leafy greens.
-Cook for 3 more minutes, or until the greens have wilted.
+- Add Bragg's/soy sauce, salt and pepper to taste, and leafy greens if using.
+Cook until greens have wilted.